Health Tech Research

 Core app areas

-Dashboard, diet, activity, education, quiz, and AI coach.
+Dashboard, diet, activity, exercise, education, quiz, and AI coach.

 Sodium threshold